ru-fix/completable-reactor/README.md

 }
 ```

 **Handler** - asynchronous method that takes information from Payload and returns computation result.
+Handler MUST NOT change Payload
+because same instance of Payload passed to other handlers in parallel.
+Is is ok to concurrently read payload from several handlers but
+not to modify payload.
+The only point of payload modification is MergePoint.

 ```java
 @Reactored("myNiceHandler documentation")
 CompletableFuture<HanlderResultType> myNiceHandler(String arg1, int arg2)`